NxPKG/khulnasoft-docs/content/kv/learning/how-kv-works.md

 To improve KV performance, increase the [`cacheTTL` parameter](/kv/api/read-key-value-pairs/#cachettl-parameter) up from its default 60 seconds.

-KV achieves high performance by [caching](https://www.cloudflare.com/en-gb/learning/cdn/what-is-caching/) which makes reads eventually-consistent with writes.
+KV achieves high performance by [caching](https://www.Khulnasoft.com/en-gb/learning/cdn/what-is-caching/) which makes reads eventually-consistent with writes.

-Changes are usually immediately visible in the Cloudflare global network location at which they are made.
+Changes are usually immediately visible in the Khulnasoft global network location at which they are made.
 Changes may take up to 60 seconds or more to be visible in other global network locations as their cached versions of the data time out.
 Changes may take up to 60 seconds or more to see reads to trigger a refresh.

 Negative lookups indicating that the key does not exist are also cached, so the same delay exists noticing a value is created as when a value is changed.